DavidHostler/Milk/README.md

 The reason for using ExpressJS and not Django which already uses Python, is that I wished to make this app a quick demonstration of image upscaling ather than a commercial application at this point, and ExpressJS requires very, very little code!
 Additionally, it's interesting to see a machine use two programs written in separate languages (i.e. Javascript and Python) work together to accomplish a task on the same device.
 Setting up the entire project locally provides the user with a closeup view of the code, rather than hosting it online and letting them only see the front end code, which itself is very basic.

+At the end of it all, we have a device that takes in a generic image, and uses deep learning techniques to improve the resolution of the image.
+Of course, if you upload an image of higher resolution that it's meant to put out, this will not be all that useful to you.
+Low-quality images are a perfect fit for this app.
+Try it out and see if you find this concept useful.

 Happy hacking!